 Greetings from the Department Head

 Hello, from the Department Head of Psychology, Counseling, and Family Therapy

-Hello, I am Dr. Kate Warner, Head of the MFT Department.
+Hello, I am Dr. Kate Warner, Department Head of PCFT.
 Welcome to the field of Marriage and Family Therapy.
 MFT is a clinical field, perhaps the only one of the mental health disciplines in which your training is specifically focused on teaching you to facilitate change.
 Did you know?
-Todays family therapists are employed in an array of settings including public and private businesses and mental health agencies, schools, hospitals, medical family therapy offices, clinics, geriatrics, police departments, the court system, the Veterans Administration, prisons, health maintenance organizations (HMOs), home-based therapy, private practice, and many more.
+Today's family therapists are employed in an array of settings including public and private businesses and mental health agencies, schools, hospitals, medical family therapy offices, clinics, geriatrics, police departments, the court system, the Veterans Administration, prisons, health maintenance organizations (HMOs), home-based therapy, private practice, and many more.
 And, it might interest you to know that according to the recent ranking of the 100 "Best Jobs" by CNN Money/Payscale.com, working as a Marriage and Family Therapist is the 42nd best job in America.
 This ranking was higher than several other mental health professions, including clinical psychologists (ranked 55), psychiatrist (ranked 78), and psychiatric nurses (ranked 85).
 The article estimates that the MFT profession currently has 36,000 jobs, a growth rate of 41.2%, and that its top earners are making around $120,000.
 In addition, the article notes that the grades MFT's give the quality of their professional lives broke out like this: MFTs report an "A" in "benefit to society," "B" in "flexibility and "personal satisfaction," and a "C" in "low stress."

 So welcome to VSU's Marriage and Family Therapy, a vibrant and growing department and welcome to learning the art and science of change.
 If you would like to view the MFT Department's Student Achievement Criteria, which include graduation, licensure, and national exam pass rates, click here.